 How to Earn Chase Ultimate Rewards Points

 One of the fastest ways to build a stash of Ultimate Rewards points is to sign up for a Chase credit card that offers a sign-up bonus after you meet a minimum spending requirement.
-One example is the Chase Sapphire Preferred® Card, which doles out 50,000 Ultimate Rewards points after you spend $4,000 on purchases in the first 3 months from account opening.
+One example is the Chase Sapphire Preferred® Card, which doles out 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That’s $625 in travel when you redeem through Chase Ultimate Rewards®.
 To sweeten the deal, they offer an additional 5,000 points after you add the first authorized user to your account and they make a purchase within the first 3 months from account opening.
 A few more card details:

 Rewards Options If You Don’t Like to Travel